paul-blankenbaker/dough-calc/README.md

 to work with, it will figure out the values for the rest of your ingredients for you.

+## Presets

+There are some "preset" links available below the table on the right side labeled as numeric digits ("0", "1", ...).
+Clicking on a preset link will load in one of the default recipes.
+Hover over the a preset link for a tool tip describing the recipe.

+## Actions

+There are some action links available below the table on the right side.

+### "+" Add Row

+Clicking on this action adds a new row to the end of the table.

+**Easter Egg** Changing the label of a row to "+" can be used to insert a row in the table.
+The row will be inserted above and the original label will be restored.

+### "-" Remove Row

+Clicking on this action removes the last row from the table.
+There is no confirmation - you click it, it's gone!

+**Easter Egg** Changing the label of a row to "-" can be used to delete a specific row.

 # Modifying The Tool

 This is a rather simple tool with the following design goals: